-In 2022, net operating income of the Authority decreased by approximately 1%, with increased investment return offsetting increased operating expenses.
-The Authority's net position increased by \$16,842,407 in 2022.

-In 2021, net operating income of the Authority decreased by approximately 5% primarily due to significant reduction in investment return in 2021.
-The Authority's restated net position increased by \$10,922,951 in 2021.
+In 2023, net operating income of the Authority decreased by approximately 29% primarily due to a 30% increase in waste disposal costs for the last two months of 2023 and an increase in operating costs caused by inflation.
+The Authority's net position increased by \$6,060,422 in 2023.
 Visit the Authority's website www.mcianj.org for more information about the Authority's programs and activities and management contact information.